 Radford (an operating unit of Aon plc and a widely recognized leader in gathering and analyzing industry compensation trends) serves as our independent compensation consultant for executive compensation.
-Radford reports directly to the Compensation Committee and provides various executive compensation services to the Compensation Committee, including advising the Compensation Committee on the principal aspects of our executive compensation program and evolving industry practices and providing market information and analysis regarding the competitiveness of our program design and our award values in relation to performance.
+Radford reports directly to the Compensation Committee and provides various executive compensation services to the Compensation Committee, including advising the Compensation Committee on the principal aspects of our executive compensation program and evolving industry practices and providing market information and analysis regarding the competitiveness of our compensation program design and our award values in relation to performance.
 In addition, Aon, an affiliate of Radford, serves as our insurance broker for all of our commercial lines of insurance.

 The members of our Compensation Committee are Mr. Truitt (Chair), Dr. Barrett and Mr. Leff.
+Dr. Barrett's service as a member of our Board and Compensation Committee will end effective as of the date of the Annual Meeting.
 The Board has determined that all Compensation Committee members are independent under the listing standards of Nasdaq, and that they are "non-employee directors" for purposes of Rule 16b-3 under the Securities Exchange Act of 1934 (the "Exchange Act").